Canon M6 vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the M6 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
+Both the M6 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The M6 was replaced by the Canon M6 Mark II, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M6 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.